-For my younger brother's wedding he asked me to be his best man.
-For my speech (always a daunting prospect) I resorted to poetry to help me through.
-The first poem I recited was 'Health and Safety Advice for Married People', which is not quite as romantic as this one.
-This poem was what I used to finish my speech and , as you'll see, it ends with a toast.
-Andrew is a dentist, Philippa is a physiotherapist, they're both brilliant tennis players and they did meet at the tennis club bar.
+For my younger brother's wedding, he asked me to be his best man.
+For my best man's speech, which is always a daunting prospect, I turned to poetry to help me through.
+The first poem I recited was 'Health and Safety Advice for Married People,' which isn’t quite as romantic as this one.
+As you'll see, it concludes with a toast.
+Andrew is indeed a dentist, Philippa is a physiotherapist, and they are both brilliant tennis players who met at the tennis club bar.

 The Dentist and the Physiotherapist (A Love Ballad)